 Skip Bayless’ Books and First Controversy

 Bayless’s notoriety grew during his Dallas stint.
-His time covering Dallas sports saw him publish three books about the Dallas Cowboys franchise.
+While covering Dallas sports, he published three books about the Dallas Cowboys franchise.

 In the book, Bayless reported on the conflict between Cowboys coach Barry Switzer and franchise quarterback Troy Aikman.
 People close to Switzer spread an unsubstantiated rumor about Aikman’s sexuality.